2023 LGBT+ College Conference

 Sponsorships and Support

 Corporate and Community Engagement

 Lambda hosts weekly meetings and membership is open to all currently enrolled MTSU students who act in good faith of Lambda's Constitution and Community Standards.
-Membership dues are announced at the beginning of each academic year, but are not required to attend weekly meetings or events.
+Membership dues are announced at the beginning of each academic year and can be paid at any time.